plugorgau/plugorgau.github.io/pages/membership.md

 ## Methods of Payment

-1. Direct Deposit to the PLUG bank account (BSB: 633-000, Acct: 122 346 679).
-Ensure you also follow up with an email to [committee@plug.org.au](mailto:committee@plug.org.au) with the date of the direct deposit, how much, and the reason (membership/donation).
-For membership we also require a contact number and address (requirement as a registered association).
+1. Direct Deposit to the PLUG bank account BSB: 633000, Acct: 122346679.
+Ensure you also follow up with an email to [committee@plug.org.au](mailto:committee@plug.org.au) with your name and how much and if it's a membership or donation.
 2. Cash at an event